The Emergency Volunteer Air Corps promotes

 such as Hurricanes

-Katrina work and the prior 9/11 attacks and emergency response, as well
+Katrina and the prior 9/11 attacks and emergency response, as well

 wish to help in such a situation, please read the guidelines we have published on our